enoche/ImRec/README.md

   - Reproduce same results no matter what order of hyper-parameters in GS
   - Results are summarized to ease your manual comparison after GS

-- Personal mantenance
+- Personal maintenance
-  - Framework consistence is ensured
+  - Framework consistency is ensured

 ## Supported models (_More to expected_):
 | **Model**       | **Paper (PDF)**                                                                                             | **Conference/Journal** | **Code**    |